-Traders work on the floor at the New York Stock Exchange in New York.
-(AP Photo/Seth Wenig, File)
+Twitter signage is draped on the facade of the New York Stock Exchange, Thursday in New York.

 Follow The Times

 With a focus on healthcare programs, the new facilities at USF Crown Point prepare students with the quality of a traditional USF education, close to home for students in NW Indiana & NE Illinois.